lancecarlson/corpus/README.md

 Make sure the js files load in the following order:

-JQuery and Underscore, then everything in lib, then model and routes
+JQuery and Underscore, then everything in lib, then model and route

 ## Routing/Controllers